Protecting The Constitution

 The Constitution of the United States is not Republican or Democrat.
 The founding fathers saw the evil of oppressing governments and created a framework of protection.
-Undermining these protections to achieve political objectives is dangerous, and opens the doors to evils our founding fathers saw long ago.
+Undermining these protections is dangerous.

 We live in a competitive world where action is constantly scrutinized.
 The pressures to fight insufficiency erode appreciation for life in all its beautiful differences.
 The push for sameness flaws judgments.
 Differences threaten instead of enlighten.
 With powerful attacks from the narrow minded, unsuspecting victims are pelted by the swarms of mercilessness of faceless social media trolls, throwing their ignorant sticks and stones at any perceived threat presented stemming from differing points of view.